mrWeiss0/ing-sw-2019/README.md

 Partite multiple

 # How-to build .jar
-using maven and the provided pom.xml run mvn package
+Using maven and the provided pom.xml run mvn package